 Taiwanese by birth and Texan by marriage, Mr. Ho is an active member of the Asian American community.
 For the past decade, he has served as co-chair of the Judiciary Committee of the National Asian Pacific American Bar Association.
 He has been recognized for his community leadership by numerous Asian Pacific American organizations, including the Presidential Award from the National Asian Pacific American Bar Association, the Award for Outstanding Contributions to Asian Pacific American Leadership from the Conference on Asian Pacific American Leadership, the Justice David Wellington Chew Award from the Asian Pacific Interest Section of the State Bar of Texas, the Community Leader Award from the Dallas Asian American Bar Association, the Award for Outstanding Contributions in Law from the Greater Dallas Asian American Chamber of Commerce, and the Outstanding Achievement Award from the SMU Asian Pacific American Law Students Association.

 In addition, Mr. Ho has taught U.S. Supreme Court Litigation as an Adjunct Professor of Law at the University of Texas School of Law, and served as co-editor of Pub.
 L. Misc., and as senior editor of the Green Bag.

 Mr. Ho graduated from Stanford University with honors and a B.A. in Public Policy, and the University of Chicago Law School with high honors.
-He and his wife Allyson, a successful appellate litigator, have twin toddlers, Quentin and Georgia.
+He and his wife Allyson, a fellow appellate litigator, have a twin daughter and son.